rackerlabs/support-how-to/content/cloud-load-balancers/update-the-cipher-profile-on-a-cloud-load-balancer.md

 ### Update the cipher profile by using the MyCloud portal

-Use the following steps to update the cipher profile from the Load Balancer page in the Control Panel:
+Use the following steps to update the cipher profile from the Load Balancer page in the Cloud Control Panel:

+1. Log in to the [Cloud Control Panel](https://login.rackspace.com) with your username and password.

+2. In the top navigation bar click **Select a Product > Rackspace Cloud**.

-1. Select **Networking** > **Load Balancers**.
+3. Select **Networking** > **Load Balancers**.

-2. Select the Load Balancer you would like to update.
+4. Select the Load Balancer you want to update.

-3. Scroll to the Optional Features section.
+5. Scroll to the Optional Features section.

    <img src="{% asset_path cloud-load-balancers/update-the-cipher-on-a-cloud-load-balancer/picture1.png%}" alt="The Optional Features section" />

-4. Select the pencil icon next to Secure Traffic (SSL).
+6. Select the pencil icon next to Secure Traffic (SSL).

-5. Update the ciphers and TLS versions.
+7. Update the ciphers and TLS versions.

-6. Select **Save SSL Configuration**.
+8. Select **Save SSL Configuration**.

    <img src="{% asset_path cloud-load-balancers/update-the-cipher-on-a-cloud-load-balancer/picture2.png%}" alt="The SSL dialog" />